DanielKneipp/aws-route53-global-dns/README.md

 > The name defines what you will see as a response if that server specifically responds to the request.

 Those variables are looped over in `services.tf` by region via `for_each = local.services.<REGION>`.
-This is a nice example of, when using some terraform features, we can easily replicate infrastructure with next to none code duplication.
+This is a nice example of how, when using some terraform features, we can easily replicate infrastructure with next to no code duplication.

 `dns.tf` defines which service deployment is the primary and secondary.
 DNS records are deployed on pairs of primary/secondary via the `regional_domain/` module, together with a record of type latency associated with the region the module is being deployed to.